pyd/slogt/README.md

 SLOG DESIGN SOURCE: https://go.googlesource.com/proposal/+/master/design/56345-structured-logging.md

+## Notes
 WARNING: slogt will fail finding an attribute if its Key has a dot e.g. "user.profil" as it will consider it a 2 subkeys key !!!!
 A solution could be to provide a SetAttributeKeySeparator(separator string)

+## Observer
-// TODO add a method to clear logs in observer
+// TODO add a method to find a log wwhicn has an attribute (by its Key)
+// TODO at least provide a getter for all logs so user can custom filter them

 // TODO find a log by its - chronological - index may be difficult?